ianhomer/knobs.vim/DEVELOP.md

     make test

-Spin up plugin in local install of vim
+Spin up plugin in local install of vim with configuration isolated from your local environment

     make start

+Spin up in nvim

+    make start-nvim

 Spin up local container to test in isolation